the-lean-crate/criner/README.md

 Apologies, the term was proposed by the marketing department who believed that 'The Criner Waste Report' will do better than 'The Criner Report of files you do not need to build a crate'.

-The author does not have any feelings towards crates that are bigger than they _probably_ have to be, and is happy to help get your crate off the index.
+The author does shame crates that are bigger than they _probably_ have to be, and is happy to help get your crate off the index.
 Some files listed are certainly false positivies due to [limitations], read on in this FAQ to learn how to remove these false positives.